360.573.7172 | 1501 NE 102nd Street, Vancouver WA 98686

 Garden Activities for June

-PLANTING – There is still time to plant annuals for summer pots and bedding.
-Larger plants like trees and shrubs can also be planted but you will need to be attentive to regular watering for the remainder of the season.
+PLANTING – Continue planting annuals for summer pots and bedding.
+Larger plants like trees and shrubs can also be planted in the ground but you will need to be attentive to regular watering for the remainder of the season.

 WATERING – This is the probably the most important gardening task you will do – more plants die due to lack of watering (or in some cases, over-watering) than any other reason.
 Be aware that our rainfall totals are fairly low despite having many cloudy and days with light rain or drizzle.
 Most plants need at least one inch of water per week.
 Our “rainy” days often provide us with a fraction of that amount.
 Good gardeners know to keep up with the weather forecast and know exactly how much rain we are receiving.